bpype/blender-studio-pipeline/docs/user-guide/project_tools/project-blender.md

 Windows:
 `blender-windows.arm64.zip` or `blender-windows.amd64.zip`

-Note that the file names doesn't have to match exactly with the examples above as long as they are picked up by the following file globbing schema:
+Note that the file names doesn't have to match exactly with the examples above as long as their corresponding shasum file is picked up by the following file globbing schema:

 `"blender*" + operating_system + "." + architecture + "*.sha256"`